Alfresco/docs-alfresco/content-services/latest/using/share/features/data-lists.md

 3. Make the changes to the title and description.

-    CAUTION:

-    You are not warned if you create lists with duplicate titles.
+    >**CAUTION**: You are not warned if you create lists with duplicate titles.
 Review the existing lists to ensure that your list name is unique.

 4. Click **Save**.